 Uric acid test together with the determination of urea and creatinine is carried out with a decrease in the amount of urine excreted, the occurrence of edema in the lower legs, lower back, face, an increase in the circumference of the abdomen.
 These symptoms may indicate fluid retention due to a drop in filtration function of the kidneys.
 Determination of the indicator in blood and urine is carried out with pain in the lumbar region, the appearance of blood in the urine, frequent and painful urination, fever.
 Such symptoms may indicate the deposition of urates in the kidneys and the development of urolithiasis.

 The analysis is indicated for dizziness, headache, nausea, distraction, sleep disorders, irritability and sudden attacks of aggression.
 These symptoms may indicate the toxic effect of an overabundance of the metabolite on brain tissue and the development of uric acid diathesis.
 The level of uric acid concentration in the blood determines the risk of atherosclerosis, hypertension; the likelihood of vascular catastrophes – stroke and myocardial infarction.
 The analysis is performed to monitor the effectiveness of the treatment of metabolic syndrome, renal insufficiency, radiation and chemotherapy for oncological diseases.

-Therapeutic and diagnostic interventions on the pelvic organs (X-ray, TRUZI and TVUZI, proctological manipulations, physiotherapy, etc.) should be spaced in time with blood sampling for uric acid, because they can distort the true results of laboratory research.
+Therapeutic and diagnostic interventions on the pelvic organs (X-ray, trans-rectal ultrasound and trans-vaginal ultrasound, proctological manipulations, physiotherapy, etc.) should be spaced in time with blood sampling for uric acid, because they can distort the true results of laboratory research.